relevance/diametric/README.md

 ### short cut methods

 So far, the query examples use `Diametric::Query.new(...)`.
-Other than that, Diametric supports consice short cut query methods.
+Other than that, Diametric supports concise short-cut query methods.
 The examples above can be rewritten below.
-In this case, resolve option is set to true by default.
+In this case, the resolve option is set to true by default.

 ```ruby
 #query = Diametric::Query.new(Person)